maidsafe/rfcs/text/0000-simplification-of-safe-app-api/0000-simplification-of-safe-app-api.md

 }
 ```

-Note that the rest of the MutableData information shall be kept within the scope of the methods that need them, e.g. a `foreach` implementation shall be as follows:
+Note that the rest of the MutableData information like Permissions, PermissionsSet, Entries, etc., shall be kept within the scope of the methods that need them instead of keeping them all in the FFI LRU cache.
+This will reduce significantly the amount of objects that need to be kept in the safe_app FFI layer.
+E.g. a `foreach` implementation shall be as follows:
 ```
     pub fn foreach_entry(&self, foreach_callback) {
         // Fetch the entries from the network and keep them in scope